Brinium/ThreeColumnContainer/README.md

 SplitPanelContainer
 ===================

+This is a Xamarin.iOS View Container to enable the presentation of a 3 column split view controller consisting of a menu, flyout sub menu, and detail view.
-This is a Xamarin.iOS MvvmCross iPad Presenter and View Container to present views (within a navigation controller) as either single views, Split menu/sub menu/detail view or modal view
+Included is a MvvmCross iPad Presenter to present views (within a navigation controller) as either a single view, custom split view or a modal view.

 This project is still a work in progress and is not complete nor fully functional.